Born in New York, on November 26, to Russian parents who emigrated after the Revolution.

 Continuation of the truck tours, punctuated by sold out recitals at the Kennedy Center and Carnegie Hall.

 Participates in the Evian Festival for Stern’s 70th birthday, playing Beethoven’s Archduke Trio again with Stern and Rostropovitch.
-Organizes a concert at the Juilliard School in homage to Alexandre and Kyriena Siloti.
+Organizes a concert at the Juilliard School in homage to Alexander and Kyriena Siloti.

 Long truck tours across the United States.
 Participates in the Carnegie Hall Centennial Gala.
 Beethoven recital at the Théâtre des Champs Elysées in October.
 In June, records Beethoven’s Sonatas Nos.
 14, 21 and 31.